acm-uic/student-task-manager-sig-mobile-dev/README.md

   - How can we use the database to achieve this result?
   - Code the backend and all functions
   - Make them easily readable for the rest of the team

+---

+### Step 5: Frontend
+- Roles involved:
+  - Frontend lead
+  - Designers
+  - Fullstack lead
+  - Frontend team
+  - Managers and Leads

+It's time to work off the hard work of the backend programmers.
+This is the stage where...
+  - Screens are established
+  - Designer is consulted to see if everything looks good, or additions are required
+  - Button presses are connected to backend functions
+  - Everything on the UI and UX is taken care of
+  - Fullstack lead goes the code and finds errors if there is a problem between connecting the frontend and backend

+---

+### Step 6: Testing
+- Roles involved
+  - Everyone

+The app's done!
+But is it really?
+This is the stage where...
+  - Tester goes through every screen and uses every feature
+  - Tester tries to use the app in different devices to see if the screen changes dynamically based on available screen space

+> [!NOTE]
+> If the tester(s) find any problems, they direct them to the appropriate team/lead so it can be solved

+---

+### Step 7: Publication
+- Roles involved
+  - Everyone

+Now the app's really done.
+This is the stage where...
+  - We go through the publication process to get our app published
+  - Marketing, if necessary.
+We go on social media and tell everyone that new app is available
+  - Obviously, if we build an app for an organization such as UIC or someone else, the organization will take care of spreading the word